cchoygithub/haihong_instrumentation_workshop/docs/contents/labs/lab11.md

 - A Weaver project(`workshop_weaver`) is created to meet the above requirements.
   > Weaver instrumetation by itself is a seperate workshop
-  > The purpose of this lab is to illustrate the basic concept of the Weaver instrumetation
+  > The purpose of this lab is to illustrate the basic concept of Weaver instrumetation

 - In the `workshop_weaver` project(included in this package), a dedicate module `inventoryService_Instrumentation` is created to do weaver instrumentation for `inventoryService` application.
 In this `inventoryService_Instrumentation` module :